fabiofranchino/fabiofranchino.com/content/blog/2021-01-28-call-child-method-from-parent-rect-component.md

 export default forwardRef(Child)
 ```

-In this implementation there are some notable things to say.
+Well, in this implementation there are some notable things to say:

-The public method needs to be included in the `useImperativeHandle` hook.
-Also, you have to export the component with `forwardRef` HOC function.
+- The public method needs to be included in the `useImperativeHandle` hook.
+- Also, you have to export the component with `forwardRef` HOC function.

-By exporting the component with `forwardRef`, the Function now has two arguments, `props` and `ref`, where the latter needs to be used in `useImperativeHandle` hook.
+- By exporting the component with `forwardRef`, the Function now has two arguments, `props` and `ref`, where the latter needs to be used in `useImperativeHandle` hook.

-That's not really obvious to me!
+Ouch, that's not really "natural" to me, but still.